Last Updated on October 16, 2021

 The Big Bus Tour has been one of the favorite ways to see Las Vegas.
 Sit in the open air top level to take in all the sights, while getting a live tour guide telling stories of famous Las Vegas landmarks as you pass by.

 The double-decker city bus, called The Deuce, is a great way to get around Vegas while being able to see everything, especially if you’re on the top level.
 You can easily get to Fremont Street and up and down the Strip, and is the least expensive mode of transportation, other than walking.

 Fremont Street Walking Tour

 Learn about the history of Fremont Street, the revitalized Downtown and Container Park, on your 2-hour walking tour.
 See the weirdest wedding chapel in town, take selfies in the front of iconic Binions Casino, Golden Gate, and the Las Vegas Club.

-Take the elevator to the 1,149 foot tall observation deck at the Stratosphere Hotel & Casino, and get 360 degree views of the city.
+Take the elevator to the 1,149 foot tall observation deck at The Strat, and get 360 degree views of the city.
 You can stay inside or venture outside and use the viewfinders.
 You can even get a drink in the AirBar, the highest bar in Las Vegas!

 Mouthwatering Food Tours

 You can’t go wrong with a food tour in Las Vegas, even if you’re a regular.
 You’ll discover the best foods at popular, and not-so-popular restaurants along the Strip and downtown.